Dot-Marie Jones

 Dorothy-Marie Jones (born January 4, 1964) is an American actress and retired athlete who has had multiple roles in television.
 She attended California State University, Fresno, where she set records for shot put.
 Jones is also a 15-time world arm wrestling champion.
 She was a recurring guest star starting in the second season of the musical television series Glee as Coach Beiste, and appeared through the show's sixth and final season, when she was promoted to starring status.
 She was nominated for the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2011, 2012, and 2013 for her portrayal of Coach Beiste.
-She is also known for her roles as Coach Kelly in Lizzie McGuire and Butch Brenda in Material Girls.
+She is also known for her roles as Coach Kelly in Lizzie McGuire and as Butch Brenda in Material Girls.

 Early life

-Jones was born January 4, 1964, and was raised in Hilmar, California.
+Jones was born January 4, 1964, in Turlock, California, and was raised in Hilmar, California.
 She first got involved in strength competitions at a fairly young age.
 She started track in middle school.
 While Jones attended Hilmar High School, she was a champion weight lifter and named female athlete of the year.
 She started arm wrestling on a whim, and won her first arm wrestling world championship at 19 years old and went on to win 14 more.